mmondics/aiops-z/README.md

-# AIOps with OpenShift on IBM Z and LinuxONE
+# AIOps with IBM Z and LinuxONE

 In this tutorial, you will walk become familiar with IBM's three strategic AIOps solutions - Instana, Turbonomic, and IBM Cloud Pak for AIOps - and the capabilities they have to monitor and manage IBM Z applications and infrastructure.